-Decades ago, any decent sized city would have at several Fine Fabric Care Specialists.
+Decades ago, any decent sized city would have had several Fine Fabric Care Specialists.
 Today, it’s hard to find even one.
 Where have they gone?

 In my article Upholstery Cleaning: Cellulosic Browning on Linen Sofas, I explained: “Upholstery cleaning is an art.
 It requires training, experience and the right tools.
 Unfortunately, most carpet cleaners have none of these things.”
 Why is that?

 Over the last 20 years, marketers and so-called business gurus have told small businesses to grow and diversify.
 What is the result?
 No more local small business specialists!
 Every city has the same run-of-mill carpet and upholstery cleaning companies that clean everything, carpet, upholstery, tile, grout, furnace, ducts, hardwood, vinyl plank, and even pressure washing and window cleaning.
 I know what you’re thinking, “is there anything wrong with that?”.
 Not if mediocrity is your goal and you love Wonder Bread.